Search

 Cross section diagram of the heart shows tricuspid atresia — a congential defect where the tricuspid valve is missing plus there are two holes in the septum (one ASD and one VSD) resulting in misdirected blood flow.

-Oxygen-poor blood received by the right atrium can only flow by the atrial septal defect (ASD).
-The oxygen-poor blood passes through the ASD into the left atrium, where it mixes with oxygen-rich blood.
+Oxygen-poor blood received by the right atrium can only go through the atrial septal defect (ASD) into the left atrium, where it mixes with oxygen-rich blood.
 The left atrium passes the mixed blood to the left ventricle.
 The left ventricle pumps most of the mixed blood to the body, but some pushes through the ventricular septal defect (VSD) and the right ventricle to the lungs.

 What Are the Signs & Symptoms of Tricuspid Atresia?